Martin Luther King Jr.: Birth

-Michael King Jr. was born on January 15, 1929, in Atlanta, the second of three children born to Michael King Sr. and Alberta King.
+Michael King Jr. was born on January 15, 1929, in Atlanta, the second of three children of Michael King and Alberta King.
 Alberta's father, Adam Daniel Williams, was a minister in rural Georgia, moved to Atlanta in 1893, and became pastor of the Ebenezer Baptist Church in the following year.
 Williams married Jennie Celeste Parks.
 Michael Sr. was born to sharecroppers James Albert and Delia King of Stockbridge, Georgia; he was likely of Mende (Sierra Leone) descent.
 He enrolled in Morehouse College to study for entry to the ministry.
 Michael Sr. and Alberta began dating in 1920, and married on November 25, 1926.
 Until Jennie's death in 1941, their home was on the second floor of Alberta's parents' home, where King was born.
 Michael Jr. had an older sister, Christine King Farris, and a younger brother, Alfred Daniel King.

-Shortly after marrying Alberta, Michael King Sr. became assistant pastor of the Ebenezer church.
-Senior pastor Williams died in the spring of 1931 and that fall Michael Sr. took the role.
+Shortly after marrying Alberta, King Sr. became assistant pastor of the Ebenezer church.
+Senior pastor Williams died in the spring of 1931 and that fall King Sr. took the role.
 With support from his wife, he raised attendance from six hundred to several thousand.
-In 1934, the church sent King Sr. on a multinational trip; one of the stops being Berlin for the Fifth Congress of the Baptist World Alliance (BWA).
-He also visited sites in Germany that are associated with the Reformation leader Martin Luther.
-In reaction to the rise of Nazism, the Congress of the BWA adopted, in August 1934, a resolution saying, "This Congress deplores and condemns as a violation of the law of God the Heavenly Father, all racial animosity, and every form of oppression or unfair discrimination toward the Jews, toward colored people, or toward subject races in any part of the world."
-After returning home in August 1934, Michael Sr. changed his name to Martin Luther King Sr. and his five-year-old son's name to Martin Luther King Jr. (Note: King Jr's birth certificate was later altered to read "Martin Luther King Jr." on July 23, 1957, when he was 28 years old.)
+In 1934, the church sent King Sr. on a multinational trip, including one stop in Berlin for the Fifth Congress of the Baptist World Alliance (BWA).
+He also visited sites in Germany associated with the Reformation leader Martin Luther.
+In reaction to the rise of Nazism, the Congress of the BWA adopted in August 1934 a resolution "deplor[ing] and condemn[ing] as a violation of the law of God the Heavenly Father, all racial animosity, and every form of oppression or unfair discrimination toward the Jews, toward colored people, or toward subject races in any part of the world."
+After returning home in August 1934, Michael Sr. changed his name to Martin Luther King and his five-year-old son's name to Martin Luther King Jr. (Note: King Jr's birth certificate was later altered to read "Martin Luther King Jr." on July 23, 1957, when he was 28 years old.)